QwertyOfficial/MenuEvent/README.md

 # MenuEvent

-A small very basic app to have a small countdown to events in your menu bar.
+A small very basic app to have a small countdown to events in your menu bar I made for myself.
 Nothing more.